NourGhazal/spike-sorting/README.md

 The clustering is repeated for threshold considered as 3.5 * noise and 5 * noise for each electrode.\
 Run pip install -r requirements.txt before running the code.\
 Used data could be found using the following link: https://drive.google.com/file/d/1dLBzH0zjRwBVoCVBhK_jgWzTrRnbkbT2/view?usp=sharing

+## How To run:
+- Download the data from the previous link and place it in the Data folder.
+- Make sure to have pip installed on your machine.
+- Open your terminal in the python file location.
+- Run pip install -r requirements.txt (Python 2), or pip3 install -r requirements.txt (Python 3).
+- run python  SpikeSorting.py